 Temple Israel is located in beautiful Greenfield, MA.
-All are welcome to stop by and visit or attend our services and community events.
+You are welcome to visit or to attend our services and community events.
 The office is open on Tuesdays and Thursdays from 9am–2pm.

 Because we are the only synagogue in Franklin county, we try to meet the needs of our diverse community.
 The Temple was affiliated with the Conservative movement, however, we are no longer affiliated with any movement.
 We use both a Conservative and a Jewish Renewal prayerbook with transliteration for Shabbat and holiday services.
 We use the Reconstructionist machhzor for the for the High Holidays, further testifying to the eclectic nature of our community.

 We are an egalitarian congregation, with women and men taking part in leading services, reading reading from the Torah, acting as Gabbaim, and teaching Torah.
 We adapt prayers to include the matriarchs and we use gender-neutral English when referring to God.
 Most prayers are chanted and sung in Hebrew with some read in English translation.

 The second or third Friday of the month is a child-oriented service beginning at 5:30 which includes story-telling, enjoyed by adults and children alike.
 It is followed by a dairy pot-luck dinner.
 Other Friday evening services are scheduled a few times through the year, but not on a regular basis.

 Saturday morning Shabbat services happen regularly September through June and begin at 10 AM.
 Please check the calendar for any changes in the schedule.

 Our High Holiday services are open to the public.
 Members and others, for a fee, can reserve seats, but there are always open seats available to anyone who would like to join us.
 We offer children's services on the first day of Rosh Hashanah and on Yom Kippur, and provide child care to those who register for it in advance.
 Other holiday services and events are held as well.